 The next and last part of this article series discusses how system perspective is derived from product perspective, and how the two perspectives interrelate.

 - Product Requirements Specification: When Do You Need It?

-- Product Requirements Specification: Product Perspective (this article)
+- Product Requirements Specification: Product Perspective

 - Product Requirements Specification: Integrating Product and System Perspective (coming soon)